nodeMevK/senpy-ai/README.md

     12. Need to make models for db and finish setting up, postgres is already downloaded on the PC

     13. Need to get back asap

+    14. Want to look into voice capabilities and things of that nature